Distance Learning FAQ

 Can distance learning credits transfer to other colleges?

 Acceptance of credits or degrees is an institutional decision.
 While this decision is often made based upon the accreditation status of a school, this is not always the case.
-CTS’ reputation for being both theologically and academically solid has been sufficient reason for colleges and seminaries to accept CTS credits or degrees.
-Liberty University, Phoenix Seminary and Northcentral University are a few accredited schools that have accepted CTS credits or degrees (per CTS graduate testimony.)
+Colorado Theological Seminary’s reputation for being both theologically and academically solid has been sufficient reasoning for colleges and seminaries to accept CTS credits or degrees.
+Liberty University, Phoenix Seminary, and Northcentral University are a few accredited schools that have accepted CTS credits or degrees (per CTS graduate testimony.)

 Are there any on-campus requirements?

 No. Our campus is virtual.
-All courses can be done at home, at your own pace and on your own schedule.
-There is no need as well to make any trips to participate in course “intensives” training like many other distance learning bible colleges or seminaries.
+All courses can be done at home, at your own pace, and on your own schedule.
+There is no need as well to make many trips to participate in course “intensives” training like many other distance learning bible colleges or seminaries.

 Do you hold a graduation exercise on campus?

-We have held a few improptu graduations in the past, however, at this time we have elected not to have a published annual graduation execise.
+We have held a few impromptu graduations in the past; however, at this time we have elected not to have a published annual graduation exercise.
 This keeps us in concert with the fact that we do not have residency requirements and many of our students could not find the time nor find the funds to attend.